nehay100/ch4-git-basics/exercise-1/README.md

 # Exercise-1

+List of things I ate today for breakfast:
+* snickerdoodle cookie
+* a cup of milk

 The purpose of this exercise is to practice the steps you'll need to use in future exercises.
 We'll begin by configuring your GitHub account for your machine (which you'll only need to do once), and then